 Each module represents a total of 200 hours of study time, including preparatory reading, homework and assignment preparation.

 Teaching takes place in one-week blocks, and you will participate in a range of teaching styles such as lectures, small group tutorials, presentations, peer group learning, self-study etc.

 You will have access to a comprehensive support system that will assist and encourage you, including personal tutors and welfare tutors who can help with both academic and welfare issues.

 Assessment is via a mixture of examination and assignment.
 If a module is assessed by assignment you will usually have approx 4-5 weeks to complete it after the module has finished.
-If a module is assessed by examination these will take place at the end of May except for the module 'Epidemiology and Statistics' which takes place before Christmas.
+If a module is assessed by examination these will take place at the end of May except for the module 'Epidemiology Statistics and Research Methods' which takes place before Christmas.

 MPH Students complete their Master's degree by also undertaking a research project and writing a 10,000 word dissertation.
 This provides an opportunity to pursue a specific area of public health in depth, and to demonstrate the knowledge and skills acquired during the taught part of the course.
 It is therefore undertaken only once the taught part of the course has been successfully completed.

 The MPH (SEAL) will involve more intensive studying, and therefore is only available to study part-time due to the increased credit load.